A Guide for CosmoMC Installation and Running: Running CosmoMC

-The line \verb|DEFAULT(batch2/plik_dx11dr2_HM_v18_TT.ini)| is for including \textbf{PlanckTT high-$\ell$} and \verb|DEFAULT(batch2/lowl.ini)| is for \textbf{PlanckTT low-$\ell$} likelihood.
-For full description of \emph{Planck} data and likelihoods you can refer to: \\ \url{https://wiki.cosmos.esa.int/planckpla2015/index.php/CMB_spectrum_
+\end{BASH} The line \verb|DEFAULT(batch3/plik_rd12_HM_v22_TT.ini)| is for including \textbf{PlanckTT high-$\ell$} and \verb|DEFAULT(batch3/lowl.ini)| is for \textbf{PlanckTT low-$\ell$} likelihood.
+Also, for \textbf{Planck 2018 CMB lensing} likelihood, you can use \verb|DEFAULT(batch3/lensing.ini)| line.
+For full description of \emph{Planck} data and likelihoods you may refer to \url{https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/CMB_spectrum_

-To do a MCMC run we need to find the line beginning with \verb|action| and set its value to \textbf{0} :
+To do a MCMC run you need to find the line which starts with \verb|action| and set its value to \textbf{0} :

-Also you can turn on \textbf{checkpoint} option to build some checkpoints during running.
-Checkpoint lets you resume MCMC when your run disrupts for any reason:
+Also, you can turn on \textbf{checkpoint} option to build some checkpoints during running.
+Checkpoint lets you resume MCMC when your run is interrupted for any reason: \begin{BASH} checkpoint = T \end{BASH} After making these changes in \verb|test.ini| file you may run it: